Introduction

 Optimization Techniques

-5. Using Third-Party Tools: Tools like RivaTuner Statistics Server (RTSS) can be used to cap frame rates and reduce screen tearing without relying on in-game V-Sync, which can introduce input lag.
+Using Third-Party Tools: With the help of RivaTuner Statistics Server (RTSS) and similar tools, one can limit the frame rates and eliminate tearing on the screen without the use of in-game V-Sync, which might cause input delay.

 Visual Fidelity and Immersion